 In our first historical article in this edition, Oilibhéar Ó Braonáin looks at Isaac Butt and Irish national education: 1852-1879.
 Many of us would more readily connect Butt with Home Rule rather than education, but Oilibhéar Ó Braonáin's article gives a unique insight into Butt's interest, not only in Irish education but in Irish language and culture, the conditions and remuneration of teachers, and parental rights.
-Butt wrote extensively on Irish education and championed denominational education for many years, in defiance of the policy at the time on providing secular education.
+Butt wrote extensively on Irish education and championed denominational education.
 Butt maintained that all parents should have the right to choose a school based on ethos and that denominational education was a prerogative of parents.
 Brennan contends that while his campaign did not bear legislative fruit it may have subtly influenced the process whereby Irish schools assumed an increasingly denominational character from the mid-nineteenth century onwards.
 Throughout his career Butt never failed to acknowledge the value of an Irish education and the valuable contribution made by national schools in particular.